Code-Institute-Submissions/MattDunks94-create_workout_app/README.md

 # Workout Creator

 <a href="https://create-workout-app.herokuapp.com">Workout Creator</a> is an application that demonstrates basic use of the web framework <a href="https://www.djangoproject.com/">django</a>.
 The app is targeted for people who enjoy working out, keeping fit and want to keep track of their workouts.
-The app allows users to create, read, update and delete exercises, as well as creating their own account.
-The site allows users to share created exercises/workouts to others.
+The app allows users to create, read, update, delete and share exercises, as well as creating their own account.
 The app is fully responsive on most handheld and desktop devices.

 <img src="media/images/INDEX.png">